No topic

 Catholicism

-Believe it or not, the left is regarded by some as evil.
-In fact, the Latin word for left is ‘sinister’, which naturally has dark connotations.
-This is why in some Catholic counties, people wear their wedding ring on their right hand.
+Some people regard the left as evil.
+In fact, the Latin word for left is ‘sinister,’ which naturally has dark connotations.
+This is why, in some Catholic countries, people wear their wedding rings on their right hand.
 That said, not all Catholics follow this rule.
-In the Netherlands, for instance, they wear their ring on their left hand; while over in Austria, they choose their right hand.
+In the Netherlands, for instance, they wear their ring on their left hand, while in Austria, they choose their right hand.

 Protestantism